-e) Vaughan Official Plan Amendment No. 600 (OPA #600)
+e) Vaughan Official Plan Amendment #600 (OPA #600)

-The subject lands are originally identified as part of the Vaughan Centre Secondary Plan Area of the in-effect OPA #600 and are currently designated "General Commercial".
+The subject lands are identified as part of the Vaughan Centre Secondary Plan Area of in-effect OPA #600 and are currently designated "General Commercial".
 The development proposal does not conform to the policies of the in-force official plan.
-As a result, the owner, through Official Plan Amendment File OP.09.006, proposes to redesignate the subject lands to "High Density Residential-Commercial" and increase the maximum building height and density from 8-storeys and 120 uph to 30-storeys and net 536.5 uph, respectively.
+As a result, the owner, through Official Plan Amendment File OP.07.001, proposes to redesignate the subject lands to "High Density Residential-Commercial Areas" and increase the maximum building height and density from 8-storeys and 120 uph to 30-storeys and 740.5 uph, respectively.